South Carolina Solar Panel Cost & Incentives

 Are there EV incentives in South Carolina?

-South Carolina does not offer state-level EV purchase incentives.
-The federal EV tax credit expired December 2025.
-SC charges a $120 biennial EV registration fee.
-However, low electricity rates make EV charging affordable at about 4–5¢ per mile.
+South Carolina has no state EV purchase incentive, and the federal credit expired in December 2025.
+The state charges a $120 biennial EV registration fee.
+The savings now come from low electricity rates, which keep EV charging at about 4 to 5 cents per mile.

 Sources: SC Energy Freedom Act (Act 236), SC Department of Revenue solar tax credit guidance, SC PSC net metering proceedings, Duke Energy Carolinas, Dominion Energy SC, SEIA SC Solar Spotlight, EIA, Congress.gov (One Big Beautiful Bill Act)